-The course examines physiological aspects of cellular function and applies these concepts to understanding the contribution of various organ systems to homeostasis.
+The specific course HF532 examines the physiological aspects of cellular function and applies these concepts to understanding the contribution of various organ systems to homeostasis.
 Topics covered include membrane transport, membrane receptors and second messenger systems, properties of excitable cells, mechanisms of hormone action, autonomic nervous system function, physiological control mechanisms, the integrated function of the cardiovascular, respiratory, gastrointestinal, and renal systems, and hydrogen ion balance.
-Weekly, small group exercises, in which students examine problems or case histories related to physiological principles, are an integral part of the course.
+Weekly small group exercises, in which students examine problems or case histories related to Physiological principles, are an integral part of the course.

-#542 Medical Pharmacology 2 Hrs.
+#542 Medical Pharmacology